brug-be/railsgirls_guide/part_2_dynamic.md

 ## The power of Rails: creating a scaffold

-One (not so secret) weapon of Rails is it's ability to quickly get you started using scaffolds.
+One (not so secret) weapon of Rails is its ability to quickly get you started using scaffolds.
 Since we're trying to create blog here, let's put everything into place to create, update and show our blog articles.
 To do that type the following commands into your terminal:

 {% highlight bash %}
 rails generate scaffold article title:string body:text author:string